• Skip to main content

 Recipe Notes

-• This is a great gluten-free appetizer to serve at parties.
+• Cream cheese roll-ups are the perfect gluten-free appetizer to serve at parties.

-• It helps to pat the pickle dry with a paper towel before rolling.
+• Pat each pickle dry with a paper towel before rolling to avoid it slipping around.

-• Once you have sliced your pickles into roll-ups, place them back in the fridge so the cream cheese firms up on your bite size pieces.
+• Once you have sliced your pickles into roll-ups, place them back in the fridge right on the serving tray.
+This will allow the cream cheese to firms up around pickles, creating perfect bite-sized appetizers.

 • Wrap leftovers in plastic wrap and snack on them the following day!